Murdoch's media empire strikes back

-NDS and News Corp had already denied the claims, but on Thursday the media empire mounted a concerted fight back as a corruption scandal that has plagued its UK newspapers began to encroach on its far more lucrative pay-TV business.
+NDS and News Corp had already denied the claims, but on Thursday the media empire mounted a fight back as a corruption scandal that has plagued its British newspapers began to encroach on its far more lucrative pay-TV business.

 “Seems every competitor and enemy piling on with lies and libels.
 So bad, easy to hit back hard, which preparing,” News Corp Chief Executive Murdoch, 81, tweeted.